Skin Cancer Treatments

 Ralph A. Massey, MD — Santa Monica & Encino, CA

 The most appropriate treatment for any particular patient with melanoma depends upon the “stage” of the melanoma.

 The factors that determine the stage of a melanoma include; the thickness of the tumor within the skin and whether or not it has spread beyond the skin.

 In the very earliest stages of melanoma, “melanoma-in-situ”, the disease is limited to the epidermis and has not yet started to invaded into the dermis below.
 At this stage surgical removal with a 0.5 cm. margin of normal appearing skin is the standard.
 However in cases involving the face or hands there is good evidence showing that Mohs Micrographic surgery may be advantageous.
 Furthermore, a few small studies have demonstrated a potential benefit from topical imiquimod (Aldra), although this approach is not the standard of care and is still experimental at this stage.

 For early thin melanomas that are unlikely to have gone beyond the skin, surgical excision of the tumor with a 1 cm. wide safety margin is all that is required.

 For thicker tumors that may have spread to local lymph nodes a “sentinel node biopsy” should be considered.
-This is a method of sampling the group of local lymph nodes to asses if the melanoma has spread or not.
+This is a method of sampling the group of local lymph nodes to assess if the melanoma has spread or not.